pelias/pip-service/README.md

 #### Usage

-To start the PiP service, type: `npm start`.
-By default, the service starts on port 3102.
+To start the PiP service, use the start script `./bin/start`, or use `npm start`.

 It will look for Who's on First data in the place configured in `pelias.json`.

 Requests are made to the endpoint in the format:  `http://localhost:3102/<lon>/<lat>`.